 17. The charging station that comes with USB charging cables

 Instead of eating an entire side table to charge all your gadgets, this charging station only needs 6 inches of table.
 It has four USB ports and four slots with plastic support layers so your devices stand on their sides while powering up.
 It'll work with any USB charging cable, but it comes with six of them (two lightning cables, two micro USB cables, and two Type C cables).

 18. A batter dispenser that you can pour pancakes with

 Mix your pancake batter in this measuring pitcher and let gravity do the work.
 Since there's a spout at the bottom (and a handle that controls it), the batter will pour out when you squeeze so you can move quickly across the griddle instead of trying to pour from a bowl.
-It makes creating evenly sized pancakes so much easier, and it's particularly good for thinner crepe batters.
+It makes creating evenly sized pancakes so much easier, and it's even effective with thinner crepe batters.

 19. A tiny rechargeable vacuum that you can keep at your desk